 The handler shall comply with the requirements of The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 (farms are exempt from the Act) including those requirements for recordkeeping (traceability) and registration...

 Designate an individual responsible for their operation’s food safety program.
 Twenty-four-hour contact information shall be available for this individual in case of food safety emergencies.

+Pre-harvest testing is required when risk assessments deem it is necessary.
+(In proximity to animal operations per guidance.)

+Laboratories used for any analytical parameters (microbial, chemical, etc) required in the metrics must be certified and/or accredited for the analytical methods being reported and the matrices being analyzed (water, soil, soil amendment, product, etc).
+Certification and accreditation must be recognized by State, Federal, or internationally bodies (ISO).

+Note: It may be appropriate for proprietary or modified methods to be used but there must be assurances that the results are consistent with accredited methodologies.

+Perform root cause analysis after any incident that has a high likelihood of causing a foodborne illness or injury. (i.e. high risk adjacent land concern, positive pre-harvest pathogen test, water system non-compliance, high risk health or hygiene incident, soil amendment concern, traceability failure, field fecal contamination, etc.)

 Records